 Courses in the professional certificate programs are offered asynchronously and delivered in accelerated mixed format with lectures, labs, and online discussions.
 Courses must meet three credit hours or 112.5 hours of instructional and student work time over a period of four weeks.
-Credit hour time is satisfied by means, which can include but not limited to: daily lectures and interaction with faculty members for the duration of course including written assignments, quizzes and exams; academic engagement through online tutorials and presentations, lab exercises, and online discussions moderated by faculty; and virtual study groups and projects interacting with peers and graded by faculty.
+Credit hour time is satisfied by means, which can include but not limited to: daily lectures and interaction with faculty members for the duration of course including written assignments, quizzes and exams; academic engagement through online tutorials and presentations, lab exercises, simulation assignments, and online discussions moderated by faculty; and virtual study groups and projects interacting with peers and graded by faculty.

 Example:

-Type of Course Lecture Component Discussion Lab Component Total Credits Professional Certificate Program Courses 1 credit (37.5 hours) 0.5 credit (18.75 hours) 1.5 credits (56.25 hours) 3 Credits (112.5 hours)
+Type of Course Lecture Component Discussion Lab or equivalent academic work Total Credits Professional Certificate 1 credit (37.5 hours) 0.5 credit (18.75hours) 1.5 credits 56.25(60 hours) 3 Credits (112.5hours) Program Courses 4